Welcome to Your New Home in Middleburg

 You’ll love coming home to this beautiful community, with its three-acre outdoor amenity center that includes a community pool, playground, and a deck overlooking one of the community’s largest lakes.
 Your brand-new home in Middleburg at Linda Lakes provides convenient access to Argyle Forest Shopping Center, St. Vincent’s Medical Center, and Interstate 10.
 Middleburg is just 26 miles southwest of downtown Jacksonville and 15 miles northwest of Green Cove Springs.

-Homesites are situated on a lakefront, park or conservation area, while floor plans are designed to let you enjoy your natural view.
-With pricing at Linda Lakes beginning in the $300s, low annual HOA dues, and no CDD fees, the community offers families a great opportunity to own a newly constructed home built with SEDA New Homes’ unequaled quality.
+All homesites are situated on a lakefront, park or conservation area, with floor plans that are designed to let you enjoy your natural view.
+The community has low annual HOA dues and no CDD fees.

 Enjoy a lifestyle that brings back leisurely gatherings on the front porch with family and neighbors, while still enjoying the best modern community amenities and features in your new home.
 Stop by our model center at 1615 Linda Lakes Lane in Middleburg or call 904-573-6026 for more information.